davidkuehner/TryVisualization/README.md

-Regex Visualization
+Try Visualization
 ===================

-The tryVisualization.php script is an example application of the project compiler-visualization [1] based on HOA libraries [2].
+The tryVisualization.php script is an example application for regex of the project compiler-visualization [1] based on HOA libraries [2].

 tryVisualization system dependencies :